Liquidity & Technical

 1. Portfolio implementation verdict

-5-day capacity at 20% ADV (€M)
+5-day capacity, 20% ADV (€M)

 Technical score (−6 to +6)